Skip Navigation Link Nationwide Auto Insurance - On Your Side

 According to the National Fire Protection Association, electrical cords and temporary wiring account for over 25% of the estimated 81,000 electrical system fires that occur each year.
-These fires can be prevented by following essential electrical safety tips, like limiting the use of electrical cords and temporary wiring, and by regular inspection and proper maintenance when they are used.
+The risk of fires can be reduced by following these essential home electrical safety tips.

 • Don’t use extension cords as a substitute for repairing building wiring.